-The following classes will receive one additional honor point in GPA calculation: Chemistry II, Physics, Anatomy and Physiology, Math IV, Spanish III, Spanish IV, all Advanced Placement classes, JWCC Dual Credit general education classes (that are offered through Brown County High School).
+The following classes will receive one additional honor point in GPA calculation: Chemistry II, Physics, Anatomy and Physiology, Math IV, Spanish III, Spanish IV, all Advanced Placement classes.
 Note: Students failing a weighted course WILL NOT receive any additional honor points (F=0); eligibility will be calculated on the "non-weighted" weekly grade.